Career Redesign - Case Studies

 Joelyn, late-40s.
 (Speedy Sherpa 1-2-1 Programme)

 When very smart people get bored, it brings with it an unusual stress that not many understand.
 These clients feel a heavy burden until they understand why their work no longer works for them.
 It becomes possible and even necessary to design work differently, to maintain engagement and energy.
+If you’re suffering from boredom, check out this series on chronic boredom.

-Keira, early-40s (Fierce Accelerator Programme - inc The Fierce Emporium.
+Keira, early-40s (Fierce Accelerator Programme - inc The Fierce Emporium)

 “Today I accepted the new role….to keep using my Superpowers, but to point them at problems that light me up and learn lots more about how those people and organisational problems get solved on the ground.”